-You may be able to use the simplified method for claiming ITCs for most of the tax you pay on your purchases.
-For more information, see "Simplified method for claiming ITCs" on the next page.
+You may be able to use the Simplified Method for claiming ITCs for most of the tax you pay on your purchases.
+For more information, see "Simplified Method for claiming ITCs" later on this page.

 However, there are some purchases and expenses for which you cannot claim an ITC, such as: